CWA, Dirty Bomb and RDD Investigative Readiness

 On 4 March 2018, Sergei Skripal, a former Russian military intelligence officer, and his daughter Yulia were found unconscious on a public bench in Salisbury, England.
 Both had been poisoned with a Novichok nerve agent.
 Detective Sergeant Nick Bailey, who attended the scene, was also hospitalised.
 All three survived.
 On 30 June 2018, Dawn Sturgess, who had been given a discarded perfume bottle containing residual Novichok, died after being exposed.
 Charlie Rowley, her partner, survived.

-The nerve agent was identified by the DSTL Porton Down laboratory as a Novichok compound.
-Novichoks are organophosphate nerve agents developed under the Soviet Union's Foliant programme, characterised by high acute toxicity (estimated to be five to ten times more potent than VX by some routes of exposure), stability in the environment relative to G-series agents, and specific structural features not previously seen in the open CWC Schedule 1 list.
+The nerve agent was identified by DSTL Porton Down as a Novichok compound.
+Novichoks are organophosphate nerve agents developed under the Soviet Union's Foliant programme, characterised by high acute toxicity (estimated at five to ten times the potency of VX by some exposure routes), greater environmental stability than G-series agents, and structural features not previously listed in the open CWC Schedule 1.
 The DSTL identification was confirmed by the OPCW Technical Secretariat, which sent its own inspection team to Salisbury and collected samples independently.
 OPCW Designated Laboratories in two member states independently confirmed the Novichok identification, and the OPCW Executive Council was briefed under Article VIII of the CWC on 18 April 2018.

 The forensic methodology for Novichok analysis required the application of validated GC-MS and LC-MS/MS methods to low-concentration residues in complex matrices (blood, urine, clothing fibres, door handles, restaurant tableware, and environmental surfaces).
 The persistence of the Novichok agent on environmental surfaces (the Skripal front door handle, where the agent had been applied) for several months under ambient outdoor conditions was itself forensically informative, consistent with the agent being formulated in a carrier gel that retarded evaporation and increased surface residence time.